maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 `INPUT` interprets the user's entry and converts it into a series of numbers or strings based on special characters like spaces, commas and quotes.
 In some circumstances this is not what the program wants, it wants to read the input exactly as the user entered it.
 This is especially common when reading from a file.

 Some dialects offered the "line input" statement to fill this need.
 The most common variation is `LINPUT`, which is found in a number of dialects.
-QBASIC/GW-BASIC introduced `LINE INPUT` while TSC Extended BASIC and PRIME BASIC/VM used `INPUT LINE`.
+QBASIC/GW-BASIC used `LINE INPUT` while TSC Extended BASIC and PRIME BASIC/VM used `INPUT LINE`.
 RetroBASIC accepts all of these variations, and allows the two words to be separated or connected - `LINE INPUT` and `LINEINPUT` are equivalent.

 `LINPUT` almost always suppresses the ? prompt, in keeping with its main role, reading lines from files.
 An exception is PRIME and TSC's `INPUTLINE` which used their normal ! prompt.
 This is not supported in RetroBASIC, but should have no effect on programs written in this dialects.